Diploma in Shipping and Freight Level 5

 |Applications||Close when programme is full|

 Applicants must meet the following entry requirements:

-- A minimum of 48 NCEA credits at Level 2 or equivalent
+- minimum of 48 NCEA credits at Level 2 or equivalent or

-- Successful completion of the MIT Certificate in Business or equivalent
+- have successfully completed the MIT Certificate in Business or

-- Successful completion of the MIT Certificate in Logistics or equivalent
+- have successfully completed the MIT Certificate in Logistics or

-- Evidence of academic achievement at Level 4 (prospective students may be required to complete a research essay to show academic prowess)
+- demonstrate evidence of academic achievement at Level 4 (prospective students may be required to complete a research essay to show academic prowess) and

 - Have English language competence to undertake this programme which is taught and assessed in English.
 Any applicant whose first language is not English must provide evidence of an overall IELTS (Academic) band score of 6.0 (with no score below 5.5) or equivalent.

 The interview will be conducted by a panel of at least two staff.
 The interview will also provide an opportunity to outline the programme and to ensure the student is aware of the course content and assignment policies.
 The interview will also ensure that the applicant has applied for the most mappropriate level of programme by assessing work experience, prior learning and aptitude.
 The interview will provide an opportunity to assess the following attributes: